Pearls Before Swine by Stephan Pastis for February 17, 2019

 71. Missing large

-jkenfield Premium Member about 5 years ago
+jkenfield Premium Member over 5 years ago

 Great message.
 Thanks.